alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 To better illustrate the ideas, I've prepared a simple app in ([mostly](#lit-section))\* vanilla JavaScript.

-You can see the demo app <a href="https://vanilla-spa.netlify.com" target="_blank">here</a>, or <a href="https://github.com/alephnode/vanilla-spa" target="_blank">view/clone the source on GitHub</a> and [skip the next section](#module-bundler) if you're here for the performance tips.
+You can see the demo app <a href="https://vanilla-spa.netlify.com" target="_blank">here</a>, or <a href="https://github.com/alephnode/vanilla-spa" target="_blank">view/clone the source on GitHub</a> and [skip the next section](#module-bundler) if you don't care to read details about the example site.

 ### Exploring the Site

 The <a href="https://github.com/alephnode/vanilla-spa" target="_blank">repository</a> for this project provides two examples: one basic site and one optimized.
-Because the project is relatively straightforward (mostly Web Component declarations), I'll only walk through the core modules before explaining the optimization steps.
+Because the project is relatively straightforward (mostly Web Component declarations), I'll walk through only the core modules before explaining the optimization steps.

-The first module we'll look at is the base class from which all components, pages, and core app logic is derived.
+The first module of focus is the base class from which all components, pages, and core app logic is derived.

 _./basic/src/base/index.js:_